The Fontana di Trevi (also known as Trevi Fountain), is located in the center of Rome, in the heart of Trevi, the second largest district of the city.

 The fountain is dominated by a rocky cliff that encompasses the entire lower section.
 In the center is a prominent niche in which stands a large statue of the Greek sea god and Titan, Oceanus.

 He appears on a shell-shaped chariot, with his upper body partially turned and his left foot resting on the edge of the shell to help himself keep his balance.
 A cloth barely covers his pelvis and pubic bone, and with the scepter he holds he seems to direct the course of the water.

 Built by Pietro Bracci, the imposing statue is more than six meters high, hewn from giant blocks of marble.
 In size, it even surpasses Michelangelo’s David.

 The shell-shaped chariot is pulled by two winged horses, led by two Tritons (young sea gods).
 One of them is strong and young, the other is older and blows a buccina (an ancient wind instrument shaped like a shell) to announce their passage.

 The horse with wings on the left is restless and the one on the right is calm.
-They refer to the contrast of the sea which can be both peaceful and stormy, inhospitable and deadly.
+They refer to the contrast of the sea which can be calm and peaceful but also stormy and dangerous.

 The statues of Abundance and Health